mustachemo/Satellite-Image-Segmentation/README.md

 ## Turion Space assessment

 This repository contains experiments and implementations for uncertainty quantification in deep neural networks applied to image segmenetation tasks using a UNet CNN architecture.
-The goal is to leverage dropout layers and other uncertainity qunatifications to measure prediction uncertainty.
+The goal is to leverage dropout layers and other uncertainity quantifications to measure prediction uncertainty.

 - [Turion Space assessment](#turion-space-assessment)
 - [Installation](#installation)